 Key takeaways

-• Maintaining your life after retirement begins with building a vision of what your ideal retirement looks like.
+Maintaining your lifestyle after retirement begins with building a vision of what your ideal retirement looks like.

-Planning for retirement can be a daunting task for anyone, regardless of your income level.
+Creating a plan for your retirement lifestyle can be a daunting task for anyone, regardless of your income level.

 You may be intimidated by how you’ll maintain your current lifestyle when you’re no longer working – or have concerns about leaving the right legacy for your beneficiaries or cherished charitable organizations.
 Yet amid these concerns, many people tend to delay retirement planning as they build or grow their business and prioritize other objectives.